Hawaii : The Early Years

 In the late 70s Russell teamed up with Creedence members Doug Clifford and Stu Cook for several albums, including Tom Fogerty’s Myopia.
 They also did a concert tour of the USA and Europe highlighted by a Knebworth, England gig with Lynyrd Skynyrd, 10CC and the Rolling Stones, playing for an audience of over 100,000.

 In 1978 Russell recorded a solo album backed by Doug and Stu called Elevator, signing a deal with CBS Records.
 He then moved to Las Flores Canyon in Malibu and set up a 24 track studio in his house.
 He wrote and recorded over 50 songs that year, enjoying the creative freedom of unlimited studio time.

 Island Life & Foreverland

 From 1980 to 2000 Russell continued writing and recording, signing a singles deal with Sonet Records of Sweden in the mid 1980s.
 He also traveled to Norway, Finland, Denmark, Germany, France, Italy, Spain, Greece, Hong Kong and Australia, either working on music projects or just experiencing life in interesting places.

 By the year 2000 Dan and Fran DaShiell had passed away, and Russell decided to move back to Hawaii.
 After a few years of artistic hiatus on Maui he returned to L.A. with an instrumental album called Island Life, which he plans on remixing for a summer release.
 He’s also working on Foreverland, an album of 9 songs from Foreverland Forest.

-New release: Magic Window, a solo album by CCR drummer Doug “Cosmo” Clifford.
+New for 2021: Magic Window, a solo album by CCR drummer Doug “Cosmo” Clifford.

 Studio news: Russell is currently mixing It’s A Lonely Life, a new single.